 Machine learning is a science that uses statistical models and algorithms to perform a specific task without using explicit instructions but relying on patterns and inference instead.
-When executed properly, it can be applied to many business cases to create added value through innovative, nontraditional ways.
-Many companies are showing interest towards these cutting-edge solutions and are eager to get started as fast as possible to gain competitive advantage over their competitors.
+When executed properly, it can be applied to many business cases to create added value through innovative, non-traditional ways.
+Many companies are showing interest in these cutting-edge solutions and are eager to get started as fast as possible to gain competitive advantage over their competitors.
 However, before diving head-first into a new project and start running pilots, it is crucial to understand what it takes to embed these powerful tools in your business landscape.
-Otherwise there's a risk that you end up repeating the age-old IT project anecdote: multiplying your budget with pi.
+Otherwise, there is a risk that you will be ending up repeating the ages-old IT project anecdote: multiplying your budget with pi.

 The process of applying machine learning to business use from start to finish usually consists of 5 key phases: